lodist/Deep-Reinforcement-Learning-for-Sales-Channel-Contact-Optimization/README.md

 ![Model Evaluation Graph](images/ModelVsDataset3.png)

-These results highlight the **benefits of reinforcement learning**: fewer overall contacts, a more efficient engagement strategy, lower costs per reward point and reduced spam, while still achieving high customer interaction effectiveness.
-By introducing **'No Action'** as a decision, the model has successfully reduced unnecessary outreach, making contact strategies more efficient and cost-effective.
+These results highlight the benefits of reinforcement learning: fewer overall contacts, a more efficient engagement strategy, lower costs per reward point, and a significant reduction in negative customer interactions.
+By introducing 'No Action' as a decision, the model has successfully reduced unnecessary outreach, improving cost-effectiveness while avoiding unproductive contacts.
+The 47.3% decrease in total contacts and the 81.2% reduction in negative interactions demonstrate how reinforcement learning optimizes engagement without compromising effectiveness.
+Additionally, the model achieved a 66.8% reduction in cost per reward point, lowering costs from 1.6367 CHF in the dataset to 0.5440 CHF, ensuring a more resource-efficient approach to customer engagement.

+### Model Application

+The trained model predicts the optimal contact sequence for a given customer state while allowing us to define the maximum number of contacts based on budget constraints.
+It evaluates actions step-by-step, selecting only meaningful engagements and avoiding unnecessary contact.
+If 'No Action' is optimal, the system refrains from outreach, ensuring efficiency.
+This approach enables a data-driven strategy to maximize engagement while staying within budget.

 ## License